-GOD VIEW: THE CONNECTION BETWEEN CONTENTMENT AND GOD’S CHARACTER, AS SHOWN THROUGH GOD’S BIG STORY
+THE CONNECTION BETWEEN COOPERATION AND GOD’S CHARACTER, AS SHOWN THROUGH GOD’S BIG STORY

-CONTENTMENT IS A RESPONSE TO THE CHARACTER OF GOD.
+COOPERATION IS A REFLECTION OF THE CHARACTER OF GOD.